Official College Catalog

-Students who plan to transfer to another college or university after they graduate, should select Casper College courses in accordance with the specific requirements of the schools to which they plan to transfer, consult with their transfer institution, and work closely with their academic advisors on course selection.
-Student success center professionals, who are located in the Walter H. Nolte Gateway Center, third floor, are good resources for transfer information.
+Students who plan on transferring to another college or university after they graduate, should select Casper College courses in accordance with the specific requirements of the schools to which they plan to transfer, consult with their transfer institution, and work closely with their academic advisors on course selection.
+Student Success Center professionals, who are located in the Gateway Building, 3rd floor, are good resources for transfer information.
 For optimum transfer, students should pursue an associate degree designed for transfer.

 Gainful Employment Disclosure

-For more information about our graduation rates, the median debt of students who completed the program, and other important information, please visit our website at, caspercollege.edu, or the “Gainful Employment Disclosure List ” in our online catalog and click on the desired program for specific information.
+For more information about our graduation rates, the median debt of students who completed the program, and other important information, please visit our website at, www.caspercollege.edu, or the Disclosure List and click on the desired program for specific information.